Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 - The value `statestore` in the endpoint should match the `name` value in the global component file `statestore.yaml`
 - We have sent a request to store 3 entries of books, you can put any JSON representation in the value property

 To see the results visually, you can install a VS Code extension to connect to Redis DB and see the results.
-There are several redis extensions available for VS Code.
+There are several Redis extensions available for VS Code.
 For this workshop we will use an extension named ["Redis Xplorer"](https://marketplace.visualstudio.com/items?itemName=davidsekar.redis-xplorer){target=_blank}.

 Once you install the extension it will add a tab under the explorer section of VS Code called "REDIS XPLORER".
-Next you will need to connect to the redis server locally by adding a new "REDIS XPLORER" profile.
+Next you will need to connect to the Redis server locally by adding a new "REDIS XPLORER" profile.
 Click on the + sign in the "REDIS XPLORER" section in VS Code.
-This will ask you to enter the nickname (e.g. dapr_redis) as well as the hostname and port.
+This will ask you to enter the nickname (e.g. _dapr_redis_) as well as the hostname and port.
 For the hostname and port you can get this information by executing the following command in your powershell terminal:

 ```powershell
 docker ps
 ```

 Look under the Ports column and use the server and port specified there.
 In the image below the server is 0.0.0.0 and the port is 6379.
 Use the values that you see on your own terminal.
-Leave the password empty for now.
+Leave the password empty.

 ![dapr-stateapi-redis](../../assets/images/04-aca-dapr-stateapi/docker_redis.png)